deltachat/deltachat-pages/en/help.md

 Autocrypt uses a limited and [secure subset of the OpenPGP standard](#openpgp-secure).

 [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html)
-are used to implement [verified groups](#verifiedchats) which provide pervasive protection against network attacks and compromised servers.
+are used to implement [verified chats](#verifiedchats) which provide pervasive protection against network attacks and compromised servers.
-Verified groups enforce all messages in a chat to be safely E2E-encrypted with an unparalleled ease of use that avoids users having to learn about public key cryptography, key management or key verification.
+Verified chats enforce all messages in a chat to be safely E2E-encrypted with an unparalleled ease of use that avoids users having to learn about public key cryptography, key management or key verification.